Fastelavn pastry

 Fredericiagade 57, 1310 København K

 The bakery and eatery Apotek 57, located in Frama’s charming flagship store will this year introduce three different flavours of their fastelavnsbolle.
-One will be with orange cream and pistachio praline, one with Friis-Holm chocolate cream and hazelnut praline and one with cardamom and almond cream, caramelized almond and pear compote.
+One will be with cardamom and almond, one with citrus, and one with cocoa and hazelnut.
 All of the pastries have the same base of brioche buns with whipped cream.

 Leckerbaer